raimo/livegit/README.md

 LiveGit
 ======

-This is the source code behind <http://livegit.herokuapp.com/>.
+This is the source code behind [livegit](http://livegit.herokuapp.com/), using Ryan Grove's [rawgit](https://github.com/rgrove/rawgit) as the backend and mrdoob's [htmleditor](https://github.com/mrdoob/htmleditor) as the frontend.

 Installing